Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 New Princess Maud

 Wooden launch built 1950.
-Ran on the Fal from 1950 to 2005.
-In 1991 she passed to the Pill family along with Nankersey and Princess Maria.
-Cornwall Ferries sold her to G Pill in July 2004, with K & S Cruises 2005 and since sold on.
-At Tobermory as Sula Mhor 2006.
+Ran on the Fal from 1950 to 2005, initially with the St Mawes Steam Tug & Passenger Co Ltd and its successor the St Mawes Ferry Company.
+In 1991 she was sold to the Pill family along with Nankersey and Princess Maria, and remained on the St Mawes ferry.
+She passed to Cornwall Ferries along with the St Mawes ferry route in 2003, only to be sold back to G Pill in July 2004, then to K & S Cruises in 2005 and since sold on again.
+At Tobermory as Sula Mhor in 2006.

 Photo: E.Ludwig